Key scholarship details

 Short-term programs: Eligible students will apply for available NCP grants as part of their University of Melbourne application to the relevant short-term program.

-Semester-long exchange programs: Eligible students will apply for available NCP grants as part of their University of Melbourne application to the relevant Semester-exchange program.
-Only students who preference an eligible NCP host institution will submit an application.
+Semester-long exchange programs: Eligible students will apply for available NCP grants as part of their University of Melbourne application to the relevant Semester program.
+Only students who preference an eligible NCP host institution will apply.

 When will I know the outcome?

 Semester-long exchange programs: Your NCP grant application will be assessed after you have received your host institution allocation.
-If you apply for a Semester 1 exchange program you will be notified at the beginning August or if you apply for a Semester 2 exchange program you will be notified at the beginning of February.
+Students eligible for NCP Semester grants will be advised how to apply during the semester before they depart for their program.

 Status: